Loyola Recalling Study Abroad Students From Rome Amid Coronavirus Fears

 Italian authorities on Saturday reported more than 1,100 coronavirus cases have been confirmed in the country, including eight additional deaths since the outbreak was identified, bringing the toll to 29.

 The first U.S. death attributed to the virus was confirmed Saturday in Washington state.
-In Illinois, two people have been treated for coronavirus.
+A second death was confirmed Sunday as authorities grow increasingly concerned about virus cases in the state.

 Loyola isn’t the only Chicago school taking measures in response to the outbreak.